The startup CYBERFILM.AI CORPORATION (known as CyberFilm®) was founded in 2021 by brothers Russell and Andrew Palmer of Toronto, Canada.

 Our mission is to democratize big-budget Hollywood filmmaking by empowering passionate creators to deliver blockbuster-quality stories on affordable budgets.
 Hollywood spending has surged, sidelining original voices in favor of franchise-driven content and placing traditional roles out of reach.
 We believe generative AI can bridge this gap—expanding access to tools, fostering creative diversity, creating new roles in the industry, and increasing both the quality and quantity of films made.

 Check out this great video of our co-founder Russell at SXSW London 2025!
+Speaking on a panel about Navigating AI for Artists & Creators.

 Born and raised in Toronto, Ontario, Russell graduated from the Computer Science & Electrical Engineering Program at the University of Western Ontario, landed his first job after graduation as a Program Manager on the Microsoft Office team in Redmond, Washington at Microsoft headquarters.
 Afterward receiving his greencard, Russell moved t

 Born and raised in Toronto, Ontario, Russell graduated from the Computer Science & Electrical Engineering Program at the University of Western Ontario, landed his first job after graduation as a Program Manager on the Microsoft Office team in Redmond, Washington at Microsoft headquarters.
-Afterward receiving his greencard, Russell moved to Silicon Valley in 2017 to work as a Product Manager at Viv Labs, an AI start-up pioneered by the founders of Siri, where he saw firsthand an AI company being built from the ground up through acquisition by Samsung.
-Afterwards in 2020, Russell was recruited by JPMorgan's West Coast AI Lab at Stanford Research Park in Palo Alto, with a team of AI experts from Google, Facebook, and other top companies, to dive deeper into Machine Learning and Big Data.
+Afterward receiving his greencard, Russell moved to Silicon Valley in 2017 to work as a Product Manager at Viv Labs, an AI start-up pioneered by the founders of Siri, where he saw firsthand an AI company being built from the ground up and an acquisition by Samsung.
+Afterwards in 2020, Russell was recruited by JPMorgan's West Coast AI Lab at Stanford Research Park, with a team of AI experts from Google, Facebook, and other top companies, to dive deeper into Machine Learning and Big Data.
 The sum of all this experience was invaluable to Russell.
 After working for the largest software company in the world, then the largest hardware company, and finally the oldest and largest Wall Street bank, Russell felt the time was right to start his own venture and he co-founded CyberFilm AI with his brother Andrew, a filmmaker.

-After graduating from Computer Engineering at McMaster University, and pursuing and education in Film & Television Production at leading Canadian institution Sheridan College, Andrew joined the Directors Guild of Canada (DGC), where he harnessed his unique blend of technical expertise and storytelling prowess.
+After graduating from Computer Engineering at McMaster University, and pursuing an education in Film & Television Production at leading Canadian institution Sheridan College, Andrew joined the Directors Guild of Canada (DGC), where he harnessed his unique blend of technical expertise and storytelling prowess.
 Andrew has worked on a variety of productions from independent features to network television and streaming series, to multimillion dollar blockbuster films.
 In 2014, he founded Synapz Productions, an enterprise that has since crafted a diverse and captivating portfolio.
 This includes the publication of five literary works, the release of nine memorable songs, and the production of three award-winning films.
 Notably, Synapz Productions has given life to the animated series 'Yuki vs. Panda,' adapted from the Source Point Press comic series, 'Turf Wars,' a gripping one-hour drama set in the Toronto tow-truck industry, and 'Awake,' a thrilling 90-minute sci-fi feature produced in Unreal Engine with motion capture.
 Andrew is very excited about working with his brother, Russell, to build SaaS tools for the next generation of filmmakers.

 "It Read My Mind" - FilmCourage with Russell Palmer - The Story Behind AI Screenwriting App SAGA